-- Cover the hole with your finger, fill with water, replace the lid, then set the bottle into the water dish.
+- Cover the hole with your finger, fill it with water, replace the lid, then set the bottle into the water dish.
 The water will fill the bowl until the hole is covered and won’t overflow.
 The vacuum pressure in the bottle keeps it from filling too much.
 As the water level goes down, the bottle will automatically fill until the hole is covered again.

 Shade – Make sure your dog has shade to lay in.

 The sun might feel good to you, but your dog can get too hot.